 I love nursing!
 I’ve been a nurse for 30 years and a nursing assistant for four years.
 Nursing is all that I know.
 Nursing is the only career that I know.
 Now that I have that out of the way, nursing is a joy, but it is hard.
-You see I have been a “floor nurse”’most of my career.
-Earlier on my career I did home health nursing and intravenous nursing.
+You see I have been a “floor nurse” for most of my career.
+Earlier in my career, I did home health nursing and intravenous nursing.
 Those were some good times!!
 Home health nursing is one of the most enjoying fields of nursing.
 Home health nurses are able to autonomously used their education and skills.

 What is the Role of a Home Health Care Nurse

 My cache area was in the city, which meant that I had maybe a 10 block radius to cover.
 I would make my own schedule in concert with my patients schedules.
 I was able to take my children to school and I was able to pick them up from school.
 In between patients ,I would do my grocery shopping and my errands.

 I truly enjoyed home health nursing because I was able to care for the patient one on one in their home.
 I was able to educate patients as well as get them the resources that they need.
 I was able to talk to the doctor about their concerns and get the patient what they needed.